04

 Challenge

-LHBK runs on tight non-profit margins — they couldn't afford a five-tool stack (HRIS + CRM + forms + maps + CMS).
+LHBK runs on tight non-profit margins, so they couldn't afford a five-tool stack (HRIS + CRM + forms + maps + CMS).
 The goal was to consolidate operations into a single platform the team could maintain themselves, while keeping the public-facing community pages fast and accessible.

 Tech Stack